sswietoniowski/learning-aspnetcore-webapi-7-building-minimal-apis/README.md

 ### Improving Error Responses with Problem Details

+Our error responses are not very informative.
+We can improve them by using [_Problem Details_](https://datatracker.ietf.org/doc/html/rfc7807).

 Provided via `IProblemDetailsService`.
 Default implementation is included with ASP.NET Core.

 Effects of enabling the default problem details service: